Turner syndrome is caused by the deletion of part or all of one of the two X chromosomes.

-The sex chromosomes determine whether a fetus becomes male or female.
+The sex chromosomes Sex chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more determine whether a fetus becomes male or female.
 A pair of X and Y chromosomes (XY) results in a male, and a pair of X and X chromosomes (XX) results in a female.

-Turner syndrome occurs in about 1 out of 2,500 live female births.
-However, this chromosome abnormality is much more common at conception, but 99% of affected fetuses abort spontaneously.
+Worldwide, Turner syndrome occurs in about 1 out of 2,500 live female births.
+Almost all affected fetuses miscarry spontaneously.

 Some symptoms of Turner syndrome are noticeable at birth.
 Other symptoms are not noticed until the children are school-age or older.

 Many newborns with Turner syndrome are mildly affected, but some have swelling (lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
 When lymphatic vessels are injured or obstructed, lymph fluid cannot drain and accumulates in tissues, causing swelling... read more ) on the backs of their hands and tops of their feet.
 Swelling or loose folds of skin are often evident over the back of the neck.

 Heart defects include narrowing of part of the aorta (coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
 The aorta narrows, causing the heart to pump harder... read more ).

 Other common abnormalities seen later include a webbed neck (wide skin attachment between the neck and shoulders) and a broad chest with widely spaced and inwardly turned nipples.